A Roth IRA is an Individual Retirement Account that provides tax-free growth.

 But with Roth, you're then done paying taxes; with a regular account you're just getting started.

-The advantage of a Roth IRA over a deductible IRA is almost obvious:
+The advantage of a Roth IRA over a traditional deductible IRA is almost obvious:

 -